+EUROfusion

-Rationale: In 2018, EUROfusion will publish a revised roadmap which outlines how to supply fusion electricity to the grid by 2050.
-The roadmap to the realisation of fusion energy breaks the quest for fusion energy into eight missions.
+The European Roadmap to the realisation of fusion energy breaks the quest for fusion energy into eight missions.
 For each mission, it reviews the current status of research, identifies open issues, proposes a research and development programme and estimates the required resources.
 It points out the needs to intensify industrial involvement and to seek all opportunities for collaboration outside Europe.